 We called an expert on the NJICW and he advised us to start out mid tide or above tomorrow, so crossing our fingers that is the plan.

 For the anchorage, we first thought we’d tie up to an anchored barge after the workers left.
-Turns out it wasn’t a popular idea with the owner, who was nice enough about it, so we are just anchored near it and crossing our fingers we stay put.
+Turns out it wasn’t a popular idea with the owner, who was nice enough about it as he chased us off, so we are just anchored near it and crossing our fingers that the anchor holds.